rudrathegod/rudrathegod/README.md

 - 👋 Hi, I’m @rudrathegod
-- 👀 I’m interested in computer science and gaming
+- 👀 I’m interested in BMW, Data Science, and F1
-- 🌱 I’m currently taking APCSA in Sophomore Year
+- 🌱 I’m currently graduating HS
-- Going to take Java Certification in Jr. Year
+- Going to major in Data Sceince
-- 💞️ I’m looking to collaborate on anything possible with in javascript and python
+- 💞️ I’m looking to collaborate on anything possible with in java and python
 - 📫 How to reach me just @ me

 <!---